Memphis Defense Depot

 The Depot is located at 2163 Airways Boulevard in Memphis, Tennessee.
-The Depot covers 642 acres in a mixed residential, commercial and industrial area of south-central Memphis.
-The surrounding area’s population is largely African-American and economically disadvantaged.
+The Depot covers approximately 632 acres in a mixed residential, commercial, and industrial area of south-central Memphis.
 The Depot consists of two adjacent areas:

-- Main Installation: An intensively developed 578-acre area with open storage space, warehouses, former military family housing and outdoor recreational areas.
+- Main Installation: An intensively developed 567-acre area with open storage space, warehouses, former military family housing and outdoor recreational areas.

-- Dunn Field: An approximately 60-acre open storage and waste burial area.
+- Dunn Field: An approximately 65-acre open storage and waste burial area.

 The Depot is surrounded by small commercial and manufacturing businesses to the north and east and by single-family residences to the south and west.

 Operations at the Depot began in 1942; the installation provided supplies, including clothing, food, medical supplies, electronic equipment, petroleum products and industrial chemicals, to the U.S. military.
 Hazardous substances were used and stored on site as part of Depot operations, resulting in soil and ground water contamination from leakage, spillage, disposal of out-of-date materials and normal application of pesticides.
 In 1946, the U.S. Army disposed of leaking mustard bombs at Dunn Field.
 Other wastes disposed of at the Depot included oil, grease, paint thinners, methyl bromide, pesticides and cleaning fluids.
 Storage and distribution of material continued until the facility closed in September 1997.
 Environmental assessment activities at the Depot began in the 1980s.
 The Depot was placed on EPA’s National Priorities List of contaminated sites in 1992.
-EPA, TDEC and DLA worked collaboratively with DRC throughout the 2000s to enable the Depot’s cleanup, environmental restoration and reuse.
+EPA, TDEC and DoD have worked collaboratively with the Depot Redevelopment Corporation (DRC) to enable the Depot’s cleanup, environmental restoration and reuse.